nelly2k/notes/coding/aws/storage/dynamoDb.md

 Is a fully managed, clustered in-memory cache for DynamoDb

 - up to 10x read performance improvement
-- ideal fir read-heavy and bursty workloads
+- ideal for read-heavy and bursty workloads
 - write-through caching service - data is written to the cache as well as the back end store at the same time
 - allow you point your dynamoDb API calls to the DAX cluster
 - if item not available then go to dynamoDb and cache